emosca-cnr/Ulisse/README.md

 # Ulisse - An R package to go beyond the boundaries of gene-sets

-Omics assay results in long gene lists whose biological interpretation is a major challenge.
-Pathway enrichment analysis is used to test whether a pathway is richer in genes of a gene list than what is expected by chance.
-However, there are no clear boundaries between pathways, such that gene products interact within and between pathways, in a phenomenon called cross-talks.
-Cross-talks between pathways are relevant to dissect regulatory mechanisms, identify effective drug combinations and investigate complex disease phenotypes.
-As molecular interactions go beyond cell boundaries, cross-talks (or communication) between different cell-types can be studied thanks to single-cell RNA sequencing technologies.
+The understanding of how gene-related molecular alterations translate into pathological phenotypes is a major challenge in life sciences.
+Here, we address the challenge of assessing the possible alteration, with respect to a reference condition, of intra- and inter-cellular molecular interactions among sets of genes, which are intended to represent intra-cellular or cellular phenotypes.
+We provide a means to screen the alteration of intra-cellular pathway crosstalks and derive a map of the altered communications among pathways, which complements pathway enrichment analysis.
+Ulisse can also be used to reconstruct a cell-cell communication network between cell types/clusters.
+These two analyses (intra- and inter-cellular) can be combined to obtain integrated pathways of interactions that associate cell-cell communications with intracellular states.
+Further, we provide a score and a statistical assessment of the altered interactions, based on multiple empirical null models for networks.
+Lastly, we extract the key genes that take part in the altered interactions.

 Ulisse provide the tools to perform:

-- Cross-talk analysis:
+- Cross-talk analysis: intra-cellular and inter-cellular
-	- Gene-set cross-talk
-	- Gene-set connected components
-	- Gene-Set Topological-Module cross-talk
-	- Functional relevance analysis to reconstruct gene role in Gene-set cross-talk analysis in terms of number of interactor genes and processes/cell types involved
+- gene classification analysis: to reconstruct the role of the genes in the cross-talk network obtained
-- Gene-set enrichment analysis:
-	- ORA (Over Representation Analysis)
-	- GSEA (Gene set enrichment analysis)
-	- Enrichment map to help interpretation of ORA or GSEA results
+- Integrated cross-talk analysis: to integrate the communications between specific cells types/clusters to cellular mechanisms.

-Typical application of Ulisse include:
+Typical application of Ulisse includes:

-- Pathway cross-talk analysis of omics data obtained from bulk or single-cell samples
+- Intra-cellular cross-talk analysis of omics data obtained from bulk or single-cell samples
-- Communication analysis between clusters or cell-type in single-cell samples
+- Inter-cellular analysis between clusters or cell-type in single-cell samples
-- Pathway enrichment analysis of omics data obtained from bulk or single-cell samples

 Source code: https://github.com/emosca-cnr/Ulisse

 # Installation

-Ulisse requires R >= 4.0.0, and some Bioconductor packages.
+Ulisse requires R >= 4.0.0, and some GitHub and Bioconductor packages.

 To successfully install Ulisse firstly run